 I started with an inherited adapter after I purchased the Bronica 100-210mm zoom lens it was attached to.
 It was designed to adapt to a Nikon F-mount body, and not directly to a digital/mirrorless camera.
 This allowed me to pair my lenses to standard Nikon film or digital bodies, and it attaches to every ETR series lens I have without issue.
 I can additionally stack a Nikon-F to E-Mount adapter behind it if I choose to mount any of those same lenses onto my NEX-F3.
 Infinity focus is preserved with one or both of these adapters in place, since the film to flange distance is additive with the combination.
 Slightly rolling past infinity can be a possibility with some of the adapters at the 35mm end when their tolerances aren't as precise as they could be (in other words - the really cheap ones).
 The only caveat that matters in my case - it won't accommodate fitting either of my ETR teleconvertors between the adapter and the lens because of a protruding linkage lever on the 1.4x and 2x convertors.
 Annoying, yes - but certainly not a deal breaker.
 If your digital body is also Nikon F-Mount based and you'd prefer using the same method with Bronica lenses, the cost is under $75 for that exact same Fotodiox Nikon AI adapter [ available at Amazon ].

-An example of using the Bronica 100-220mm while adapted with the Bronica to Nikon, and Nikon to E-Mount pair of adapters, and shot on a Sony NEX-F3 body is posted in the gallery.
+An example of using the Bronica 100-220mm while adapted with the Bronica to Nikon, and Nikon to E-Mount pair of adapters, and shot on various digital bodies are posted in the galleries.

 Remember that if you're still shooting film, you can immediately gain a fresh set of adapted lenses to use for standard 35mm film cameras if there's a matching mount for your body.
 If it's the same mount that's natively used or adaptable on your digital bodies, you get a one-time purchase bonus by not having to buy 2 or more adapters.
 If you don't currently shoot film - but want to at some point - superb film bodies are still cheap and plentiful, and I'd suggest you investigate any matching mounts that would work for MF adaptions, and buying one adapter would suffice for you as well.
 Even if you wouldn't be wanting a film body right away, you'll have an idea of what your options would be for later.